FormidableLabs/react-native-ama/packages/animations/docs/components/AnimatedContainer.md

 | ViewStyle \| ReanimatedEntryValues |

 This parameter sets the initial values for the [Reanimated custom animations](https://docs.swmansion.com/react-native-reanimated/docs/layout-animations/custom-animations).
-In additional to `ViewStyle`, this property also allows access to special [values](https://docs.swmansion.com/react-native-reanimated/docs/layout-animations/custom-animations/#arguments-1) available by Reanimated:
+In addition to `ViewStyle`, this property also allows access to special [values](https://docs.swmansion.com/react-native-reanimated/docs/layout-animations/custom-animations/#arguments-1) available from Reanimated:

 | Value               | Description                                                   |
 | ------------------- | ------------------------------------------------------------- |